 Social, Emotional and Mental Health

-At New Siblands School, social, emotional and mental health is embedded within our curriculum.
+At New Siblands School, social, emotional and mental health is embedded throughout our curriculum.

 Across all 3 pathways, achievement, belonging and celebration, the emotional wellbeing of pupils is at the very heart of all learning.

 We are also very fortunate to have access to other services that also support our pupils' social, emotional and mental health through various interventions.

 The Pupils' Mental Health and Wellbeing Lead at New Siblands is Krissy Emery.

 You can find out more information in the boxes below regarding the key strands that are covered across all learning pathways, the interventions that are currently available and resources/information that may help parents/carers to support their child's emotional wellbeing.